-If you’ve never had a cat before, you might be wondering just how often they actually go to the bathroom.
+If you’ve never had a cat, you might wonder how often they go to the bathroom.
 However, the question that cat parents should be asking is, how often should cats poop?
-As is the case with people, those two answers are different for every individual and sometimes vary enough to warrant medical attention.
+As with people, those two answers are different for every individual and sometimes vary enough to warrant medical attention.

 How often your cat goes to the bathroom, what their poop looks like, and even what it smells like can indicate what’s normal and what’s not.
 Learn more about what’s normal when it comes to cat poop and when you may want to reach out to a veterinarian.